Knightro63/yuka/README.md

 * **Perception:** Create game entities with a short-term memory and a vision component.
 * **Trigger:** Use triggers to generate dynamic actions in your game.
 * **Fuzzy Logic:** Make your game entities smarter with Yuka's fuzzy inference system.
-* **JSON:** Save and load the current state of your game by using a serialization/deserialization API based on JSON.

 Yuka is a standalone library and independent of a particular 3D engine.